LELEC210X/LELEC210X/classification/README.md

 Of course, you can pass any argument you like to the first or the second command.
 Note that changing the output `-o` option from `auth` or the input `-i` option from `classify` will mean that process piping (`|` is a pipe) will not be possibly anymore.

+:warning: Please make sure to use the correct number of Mel vectors and the correct length.
+A default value is automatically set, but you change it to match the one you are using!
+See `poetry run classify --help`.